-Ms. Soh has no personal interest in any business arrangement involving CCB.
-She has not been convicted of any offences within the past 5 years and has not been imposed with any public sanction or penalty by the relevant regulatory bodies during the financial year 2024.
-She attended all the five (5) Board meetings held during the financial year 2024.
+Dato' Ong has no personal interest in any business arrangement involving CCB or its subsidiaries.
+He has not been convicted of any offences within the past 5 years and has not been imposed with any public sanction or penalty by the relevant regulatory bodies during the financial year 2025.